Seagate/SystemsRedfishPy/README.md

 ## Requirements

-Your client computer must have Python3 installed.
+Your client computer must have Python3.6 (or later) installed.
 You will also need network access to the desired controller, and know the IP Address of the target controller running the Redfish Service.
 User credentials are required in order to create a Redfish sessions and provision storage.

 Using **SystemsRedfishPy** does not rely on any other packages.
-But HTML and XML packages are used if you desire to run unit test cases.
+But HTML and XML packages are used if you desire to run unit test cases and produce HTML or XML reports.
 See the [test document](UNITTEST.md) for more information.

 ## Quick Tutorial